Auction learning as a two-player game: Auction learning as a two-player game

 \section{Auction learning as a two-player game}

 We first present the optimization and the training procedures for \eqref{eq:empirical_prob} proposed by \cite{dutting2017optimal}.
 We then demonstrate with numerical evidence that this approach presents two limitations: hyperparameter sensitivity and lack of interpretability.
-Building upon the work by \cite{rubinstein2018simple}, we construct a new loss function that circumvents these two aspects.
+Using the concept of $\varepsilon$-truthful to truthful reductions, we construct a new loss function that circumvents these two aspects.
 Lastly, we resort to amortized optimization and reframe the auction learning problem as a two-player game.